JEPooley/svelte-simple-nav/README.md

 </Nav>
 ```

+## Options

+Here is a list of the parameters that you can use to change the look and feel of the `<Nav />` component:

+- `background`: sets the background of the nav bar (takes the same input as css background)

+- `color`: sets the default color of `<a></a>` tags (which are also exposed to the user if additional styling is required)

+- `minHeight`: sets the min-height of the nav bar, which will otherwise grow to fit whatever you put in it

+- `maxWidth`: sets the width of the content within the nav bar (defaults to `960px`)

+- `anchor`: sets where the nav bar is positioned on the page and how it interacts with other elements.
+The options are:
+    - `"absolute"` - placed at the top of the page
+    - `"fixed-top"` - fixed to the top of the browser window, even on scroll
+    - `"fixed-bottom"` - fixed to the bottom of the browser window, even on scroll
+    - `"static"` - fits into its parent element

+- `layout`: sets how the elements within the navbar are positioned.
+The options are:
+    - `"absolute"` - placed at the top of the page
+    - `"fixed-top"` - fixed to the top of the browser window, even on scroll
+    - `"fixed-bottom"` - fixed to the bottom of the browser window, even on scroll
+    - `"static"` - fits into its parent element

 ## TODO
 - Make sidepanel min-width a directly tuneable parameter
 - Clarify and implement optimal markup for accessibilty